A Year in the

 and nearly hairless cubs clean, and keeps them warm.
 After giving

-to tend to the cubs' needs.
-She eats their feces and moves into
+birth, the mother tends to the cubs' needs.
+Snug in the den she eats their feces and moves into

 snuggle under their mother, who makes a special cove for them